 --os8-minimalflag, which only affects the optional post-

 This option does not affect

-Although it disables display of the
+Although this option disables display of the

 ./configure --help for more information on your options here.

 pidp8i command sources a Bourne shell script called